-• We will adopt a pro-active approach to ensure that the community are given the opportunity to engage in the planning process at an early stage to facilitate the greatest potential benefit.
-The Council's Planning Office is participating in the EU Northern Periphery & Artic Programme's IMPROVE scheme.
-Through this project, it is proposed that Council's LDP Planning website will permit citizens an enhanced engagement facility on key topic areas.
-This will allow them to submit their thoughts right into the heart of the decision making process whilst simultaneously keeping fully up to date with LDP progress.
+• We will adopt a pro-active approach to ensure that the community are given the opportunity to engage in the Planning process at an early stage to facilitate the greatest potential benefit.
+The Council's Planning Office participated in the EU Northern Periphery & Artic Programme's IMPROVE scheme from 2016 to 2018.
+Through this project, especially at LDP POP stage, the Council's LDP Planning website offered citizens an enhanced engagement facility on key topic areas.
+This allowed them to submit their thoughts right into the heart of the decision making process whilst simultaneously keeping fully up to date with LDP progress.